 Here is a short list of common software solutions according to the subdivision discussed above, without claiming to be complete.

 The render engines listed here sometimes have very different advantages and disadvantages and are therefore not equally suitable for all applications.
+For each area there are partly generalistic, partly highly specialized 3D software solutions.
 There are different standards depending on the area of application.
 For example, worked with other 3D rendering software in the games industry than e.g. is common for architectural visualizations .
 One reason for this is a different prioritization of performance and photo realism.
 In the construction, in turn, aesthetics are less important than precision , so that construction files are fundamentally prepared differently.
 Nevertheless, these often represent a very good starting point for a visualization project.

 What does a 3D rendering software cost?

 If you want the work steps e.g. cover for the photorealistic visualization of furniture with a workstation, so for a 3D artist workstation, costs of thousands of euros per year are quickly incurred for software licenses alone - this can vary greatly depending on the setup.

 For some 3D rendering software packages in the area of construction there are costs of EUR 20,000 / year per workstation - if you stick to the basic package and ignore additional programs.
 On the other hand, there are also a few free applications such as Blender.
 However, the decision is not only relevant with regard to the areas of application, but also the question of usability and learnability in the event of a software changeover, because time is money , as is well known.

 3D Software Addons

 Many programs also benefit from numerous additional paid add-ons that simplify specific operations and functions.
 In practice, each tool and add-on can be mastered separately.
 In addition, not all programs are equally easy to customize.